lauchblatt/Emotions_in_Drama/README.md

 ## Metadata

 Metadata about the plays used for the classification process.
 Plays can be identified via the file attribute.
+The metadata was acquired during the corpus preparation process of the project.

 Some information regarding the metadata:
 <ul>